 Gifts to the College of Computer, Mathematical, and Natural Sciences can be made in a variety of ways.
 There are many types of assets that can be donated, multi-year payment schedules, and tax benefiting structures for major gifts.

 This page summarizes a few options.
-Please contact Andrea Morris, assistant dean for external relations, to discuss your individual interests and situation.
+Please contact Megan Carnell, assistant dean for development, to discuss your individual interests and situation.
 Additionally, please consult your own personal financial and tax professionals to fully understand your individual situation.

 What types of assets can you give?

 Providing funds in the form of a check, money order, or credit card to the college is an easy way to help students, faculty, and programs.
 Many people provide unrestricted support to the Dean’s Fund or to their home department to meet day-to-day needs.
 These funds allow for the “extras” that are needed to run large educational and research programs beyond what the state and tuition provides.
 It is also the most flexible and immediate gift for the college to use.